Sunilkpraja/Sunilkpraja/README.md

 Experianced 3.5 years as a IT Professional , I am considering a career change to Power BI Developer.
 Having a keen interest in raw data, statistics, and communication, I can establish machine learning through the deployment of machine learning models, and construct dashboards that tell a story.

-- 💬 Ask me about Data Science.
+- 💬 Ask me about Data Analyst.
 - ⚡ Fun fact: I love to code.
-- 📝 I'm Currently learning Deep Learning(NLP)
+- 📝 I'm Currently learning M Query.
 - 📫 How to reach me: [sunilkumar.prajapati9689@gmail.com](mailto:sunilkumar.prajapati9689@gmail.com)